TobiasDanielAngelo/bis-react-native/frontend/myapp/README.md

 December 14, 2023

 1. Create a placeholder for new item for order.
+(OK)
 2. Add a Search functionality for order.
+(Partial)
 3. Fix subview clipping.
 (OK)

 December 18, 2023

 1. Create a network error flagging to notify user of unsucessful fetching.
-Also, fix UI bug where the frontend is updating before the actual backend change.
+(Partial) | Also, fix UI bug where the frontend is updating before the actual backend change.
+(OK)
 2. Do modify the json data received for the analytics.
 3. Redefine numbers (ids) to enums.
 4. For 'toProductShortName', do a DRY (send sparePartStore as arg).
 (OK)